 \section{Conclusion}

-In this paper, we propose a generalizable knowledge distillation framework for efficient medical image segmentation, namely GKD.
-In GKD, we take fully advantage of a Pre-trained Semantic Autoencoder (P-SAE) to provide the domain-invariant regularization for training the Model-Specific Alignment Networks (MSAN).
-Guided by MSAN, two generalizable knowledge distillation schemes named Dual Contrastive Graph Distillation (DCGD) and Domain-Invariant Cross Distillation (DICD) are proposed to improve the performance of lightweight models in cross-domain scenes.
-Moreover, we introduce a new metric named Fréchet Semantic Distance (FSD) to verify the effectiveness of the regularized domain-invariant features.
-As a result, our method achieves outstanding performance compared with various knowledge distillation counterparts on liver and retinal vessel segmentation tasks.
+In this paper, we propose a generalizable knowledge distillation framework for efficient cross-domain medical image segmentation, namely GKD.
+In GKD, we take full advantage of a pre-trained semantic autoencoder to provide the domain-invariant regularization for training the Model-Specific Alignment Networks (MSAN).
+Guided by MSAN, two generalizable knowledge distillation schemes named Dual Contrastive Graph Distillation and Domain-Invariant Cross Distillation are proposed to improve the performance of lightweight models in cross-domain scenes.
+Moreover, we introduce a new metric named Fréchet Semantic Distance to verify the effectiveness of the regularized domain-invariant features.
+As a result, our method achieves outstanding performance compared with various knowledge distillation counterparts on the liver and retinal vessel segmentation tasks.
 In the future, we would like to investigate the knowledge distillation approaches for cross-modality medical image analysis.